Mitigation of quantum crosstalk in cross-resonance based qubit architectures: conclusion

-To further improve gate performance and mitigate frequency collisions, we give an intuitive model based on the dress state picture.
-Accordingly, we illustrate the general underlying mechanism of the frequency collision and show that the frequency collision can be classified into two main types, i.e., the static frequency collision and the dynamic one.
+To further improve gate performance and mitigate frequency collisions, we give an intuitive model based on the dressed state picture.
+Accordingly, we illustrate the general underlying mechanism of frequency collisions and show that frequency collisions can be classified into two main types, i.e., static and dynamic.
 We further provide dedicated schemes to mitigate the two types of frequency collisions.
-While the analysis focuses on the CR architecture with transmon qubits, we expect that these discussions could be also useful for other qubit architecture with all-microwave activated gate operations \cite{Mitchell2021,Wei2022,Nesterov2021,Xiong2022}.
+While the analysis focuses on the CR architecture with transmon qubits, we expect that these discussions could also be useful for other qubit architecture with all-microwave-activated gate operations \cite{Mitchell2021,Wei2022,Nesterov2021,Xiong2022}.

-Supporting long coherence times and low control overhead while protecting the qubit system from quantum crosstalk effect should be one of the most crucial steps toward large-scale quantum processors based on fixed-frequency qubits and fixed couplings.
+Supporting long coherence times and low control overhead while protecting the qubit system from quantum crosstalk effects should be one of the most crucial steps toward large-scale quantum processors based on fixed-frequency qubits and fixed couplings.
 The present work could be helpful in guiding the design of CR gate-based architectures for this purpose.